 We know that climate change is upon us.
 The world is already starting to experience its effects – from extreme storms to floods, droughts, rising seas, and refugees on the move.
 What we may not know is that we have the power, in our own households, to make a significant difference in combating climate change.
 If all Americans made better choices in five areas (how we heat and electrify our homes; how we transport ourselves; what we eat; and how we deal with waste), our national carbon emissions would plummet by 40%!

-The Episcopal Church is launching a new initiative, Sustain Island Home, which will give us tools to reduce our carbon emissions and make good choices in those five areas of daily life.
+The Episcopal Church has launched an initiative, Sustain Island Home, which gives us tools to reduce our carbon emissions and make good choices in those five areas of daily life.
 It provides a “carbon tracker” to help us mark our progress and it aggregates our commitments, so that we can see how our personal life-style changes are contributing to the larger whole.

 While everyone should feel free to explore the site, Sustain Island Home is especially intended to be used by congregations.
 We have formed a diocesan team that would be glad to help introduce the carbon tracker to your congregation (perhaps at a coffee hour, Forum, or special event), and to diocesan groups.

 For help in introducing the carbon tracker to your congregation, please contact our Team Convener, the Rev. Eric Elley (phone: 860/394-8728; email: email@example.com).